GabrielSlima/blog/articles/software-development-life-cycle-analysis.md

             <tr>
                 <td>Every change to the set of scopes of another
-                    user should be kept by the system for later analisys
+                    user should be kept by the system for later analysis
                 </td>
                 <td>
-                    Every change to the set of scopes of another user should be kept by the system for later analisys.
+                    Every change to the set of scopes of another user should be kept by the system for later analysis.
 Scope alteration description can be found at
                     <strong>Scopes alteration - 2.1, 2.2 and 2.3</strong>
                 </td>
             </tr>